sfonua10/sales-leads-backend/README.md

 ## Notes:
 I decided to stick with the tech stack Manta uses -- Node.js and React.
 Create-react-app starter.
 Tailwindcss for styles.
 Opinionated styles based on rules of the "buying likeliness indicator".
 Jest testing library for scripts in sales-leads-backend repo.

+If I had more time, I would finish validation rules, refine secret algorithm, stand up the node server, rtl and ltr support, etc